1j01/hacky-game/README.md

 Keys could be 2D "pin arrays", where locks run a game-of-life simulation for a number of iterations.
 This would work well for a 1BPP game, as alternative to using color to distinguish keys.

+There could be portals that you can pick up and place, including between worlds.

+There should be limits on the viewport, maybe fixed but not necessarily;
+it could have a maximum viewport size, and the ability to look in a direction, and then the total amount you could look could be fixed while allowing for a range of screen sizes on handheld systems etc.

 The game runs in [nw.js][] (so it can include both client and server), but the final `game.exe` is a wrapper.
 The wrapper currently built with [nexe][],